 I will be purchasing some of the other commercial lobster stock brands to try with this sauce and report back.

 I will be honest with you.
 I make a lot of chicken stock in my house.
 Sometimes, but not very often, I'll make beef stock.
-But when it comes to fish stock or seafood stock, I prefer to buy a commercial grade product.
+But I prefer to buy a commercial-grade product when it comes to fish or seafood stock.

 Is making seafood stock difficult?